 Accountability for the implementation of the Safeguarding Policy at country level rests with the Country Director.
-Within SBUs and support department functions, such as English and Exams, Cultural Engagement, HR etc., accountability at regional level rests with Regional Heads of SBUs and at corporate level with the SBU Directors in the UK.
+Within departments and support functions, such as English and Exams, Cultural Engagement, HR etc., accountability at regional level rests with Regional Heads of department and at corporate level with the department Directors in the UK.